sookhyun/NLP-based_Recommender-System/README.md

-# Recommender System using Word2Vec
+# NLP-based Recommender System

+## Objectives:
-The goal of this project is to build a recommender system using the NLP technique **Word2Vec** and apply it across various use cases.
+The goal of this project is to build a recommender system using the NLP technique **Item2Vec** and and hierarchical **Item2Vec** and apply it across various use cases.

+## Dataset:
+RetailRocket Recommender System Dataset from Kaggle.